AllYarnsAreBeautiful/ayab-manual/docs/API.md

 | device   | **debug**    | 0x9F | var    | A debug string, of variable length, terminating in 0.        |

 ## Error codes

+As of APIv6, the only important distinction is between *Success* (0x00) and any other value.
+Informative error codes are provided for diagnostic purposes (that is, for debugging).
+Non-zero error codes are subject to change: such changes will be considered non-breaking.

 | Value | Meaning |
 |-------|---------|